GenericMage/CoinClash/Type-A/Documentation/CCListingDocs.md

   - Hidden state variables (`tokenX`, `tokenY`, `decimalX`, `decimalY`, `uniswapV2Pair`, `uniswapV2PairSet`) accessed via view functions (`tokenA`, `tokenB`, `decimalsA`, `decimalsB`, `uniswapV2PairView`).
   - Avoids reserved keywords and unnecessary virtual/override modifiers.
 - **Compatibility**: Aligned with `SSRouter` (v0.0.62), `SSAgent` (v0.0.2), `SSOrderPartial` (v0.0.18), `SSLiquidityTemplate` (v0.0.3), and Uniswap V2 for price derivation.
+- **Price vs Prices Clarification**: `price` is a state variable updated in `update` and `transact`, this makes the data a bit laggy.
+Wheres `prices` is a view function that computes price on-demand from Uniswap V2 reserves, using the same formula as `price`.
+  -  `prices` is better for external queries to avoid stale data.
+There are no conflicts, but `prices` ensures real-time accuracy for external calls.